Swedish PM Andersson concedes election, right bloc prepares for power | Politics

 Sweden's Social Democrat prime minister, Magdalena Andersson, accepted defeat on Wednesday after a close-fought election, handing the four-party right-wing opposition bloc victory and first go at forming a new government.

-A handful of votes remain to be counted, but Andersson, who became Sweden's first woman prime minister last year said the results showed the right bloc had won.
-"I will therefore tomorrow ask the speaker to be relieved of my post," Andersson told reporters during a news conference.
+A handful of votes remain to be counted, but Andersson, who became Sweden's first woman prime minister last year, said the results showed the right bloc had won.
+"In parliament, they have a one or two seat advantage," Andersson told a news conference.
+"It's a thin majority, but it is a majority."

+Andersson said she would ask the speaker of parliament on Thursday to relieve her of her duties as prime minister.
+Ulf Kristersson, leader of the Moderate Party, is the right's candidate to be prime minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)